intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 conditions, such as unsupported version numbers, can potentially prevent these sorts of situations.
-A counter example is the first version of the Simple Network Management Protocol (SNMP), where an unparsible and an authentication message are treated the same way be the server: no response is generated {{?SNMPv1=RFC1157}}:
+A counter example is the first version of the Simple Network Management Protocol (SNMP), where an unparseable and an authentication message are treated the same way by the server: no response is generated {{?SNMPv1=RFC1157}}:

 > It then verifies the version number of the SNMP message.
 If there is